The Golden Bird: Poland

 In a Polish variant, About Jan the Prince, the fabled bird is named "The Flamebird".
 The tale was originally collected by Antoni Josef Glinski, with the title O Janie królewiczu, żar-ptaku i o wilku wiatrolocie ("About Jan the Prince, the Flamebird and the Wind-like Wolf").
 With the help of the wind-wolf, Prince Jan takes part in a quest for the Flamebird, a golden-maned steed and Princess Wonderface.

 South Slavic

 In a Yugoslavian variant, The Little Lame Fox, Janko, the naive but good-hearted youngest son of a farmer, is helped by a fox in his quest for the Golden Apple-Tree, the Golden Horse, the Golden Cradle and the Golden Maiden.
 The Golden Maiden, a princess herself, insists that she will marry Janko, for his good and brave heart.

 Slovakia

-In a Slovakian tale Popelvár, the foolish hero gets the bird for his father, the king, but he is killed by his brothers, who also take his wife, princess Sipsindilona.
+In a Slovak tale Popelvár, the foolish hero gets the bird for his father, the king, but he is killed by his brothers, who also take his wife, princess Sipsindilona.
 In this tale, the princess shows more agency than other heroines and tries to find a way back to her beloved on her own terms.